-You must have undertaken 35 hours of continuing professional development (CPD) relevant to your scope of practice as a nurse or midwife in the three year period since your registration was last renewed, or when you joined the register.
+You must have undertaken 35 hours of continuing professional development (CPD) relevant to your scope of practice as a nurse, midwife, nursing associate or combination in the three year period since your registration was last renewed, or when you joined the register.

 Of those 35 hours of CPD, at least 20 must have included participatory learning.

 You must maintain accurate records of CPD you have undertaken.
 These records must contain:

 - a description of the topic and how it related to your practice